squidmellon/portfolio-optimization-factor-analysis/README.md

 - The global minimum-variance portfolio had an annualized return of approximately **10.1%**, volatility of **15.2%**, and Sharpe ratio of **0.581**.
 - The Fama-French three-factor and Carhart four-factor models explained only approximately **2%-3%** of the optimized portfolio's monthly return variation.
 - The optimized portfolio required concentrated positions and short exposures, limiting the economic significance of its small Sharpe advantage over SPY.

-## Corrections made

-1. **Standard deviation:** The original descriptive table mistakenly displayed standard errors in the row labeled “SD.”
-This repository reports true monthly standard deviations.
-2. **Kurtosis:** Excel's `KURT` function reports excess kurtosis.
-A normal distribution therefore has expected excess kurtosis of zero, not three.
-3. **Market regression:** The original Stata specification reversed the dependent and explanatory variables.
-The corrected model regresses optimized-portfolio excess returns on S&P 500 excess returns.
-4. **CAL terminology:** The frontier output distinguishes the portfolio Sharpe ratio from the risk-premium coordinate on the Capital Allocation Line.
-5. **Alpha interpretation:** Positive in-sample alpha is not treated as proof of underpricing or management skill.
-6. **Benchmark framing:** The P portfolio's modest Sharpe advantage is presented alongside its higher volatility, short positions, concentration, and absence of out-of-sample testing.

 ## Repository structure